-Cozy Cole is available to play classic songs from the Bossa Nova canon at your next New York City function.
+Cozy Cole is available to play classic songs from Bossa Nova's dreamy canon at your next New York City function.

-Nothing sets a relaxed mood like a swinging Samba.
+Nothing sets a relaxed party mood like a cool swinging Samba.
+I create peace, one Bossa Nova note at a time.

 Intimate.
 Joyful.
 Romantic.

-"Cozy Cole" Smithey builds on a lifetime of musical experience (playing in bands such as San Diego's "Rockin’ Dogs," and with New York City Jazz guitar legends Ed Maceachen and Ron Parmentier) to follow a 30-year dream of performing solo instrumental guitar arrangements from Bossa Nova's timeless canon of exquisite songs for your live listening pleasure.
+"Cozy Cole" Smithey builds on a lifetime of musical experience (playing in bands such as San Diego's "Rockin’ Dogs," and with New York City Jazz guitar legends Ed Maceachen and Ron Parmentier) to follow a 30-year dream of performing solo instrumental guitar arrangements from Bossa Nova's heart-and-soul collection of exquisite songs for your next five-star Manhattan event.
+Cozy Cole's polyphonic solo guitar style infuses beauty into any atmosphere.

 Cozy Cole exclusively plays Sadowsky guitars through Henriksen amps.
 Special thanks to Roger Sadowsky.